runcpunc/odin-recipes/README.md

-This is a basic HTML recipe page from the Odin foundation path.
+This is a basic HTML recipe page from the Odin foundation path